jasperkpangan/jasperkpangan.github.io/_posts/2021-09-04-ml-grabtaxi.md

 - __Grab and its partner drivers__: Grab can use this system to understand the factors why its partner drivers cancel their allocated grab booking.
 Through this, they can better implement their demand capacity planning.
 - __Government__: By understanding location hotspots, local government units can improve public transportation by pushing initiatives such as the P2P bus-service.

+## Methodology

-## About the data
+## Exploring the Grab Dataset

 The dataset was downloaded and extracted from [Tableau Public](https://public.tableau.com/profile/daryl6537?fbclid=IwAR0Ixd8gKuYh37iyNXGSzzWuHCCa6jU_ZcX1Pv5Yw5cAwvujYGC5oexzIkM#!/vizhome/Tabley/Page0).
 Prior to filtering and data processing, the Grab dataset is composed of `197,188` rows and `21` columns.
 A row corresponds to a booking information for Grab Taxi.

-### Target Variable
+The target variable defined in this study is wheter a Grab booking was allocated (regardless if it's cancelled by the driver or passenger) and unallocated.
+Here we inspect the distribution of each of the class in our dataset.
+This can provide us information on the appropriate metric and methodology to implement to arrive with a relevant machine learning model.
 <!-- <img src = "{{ site.url }}{{ site.baseurl }}\assets\images\project\import-export-network.png"> -->
 <img src = "\assets\images\project\grab-target.png" height = "200">

 <p style="font-size:12px;font-style:default;"><b>Figure 1.
-Percentage of Allocation and Non-Allocation of Grab Taxi Bookings</b><br>Although the target variable is not heavily imbalanced, it is still important to consider other metrics aside from accuracy when evaluating the machine learning model.</p>
+Percentage of Allocation and Non-Allocation of Grab Taxi Bookings</b><br>Although the target variable is not heavily imbalanced, it is still important to consider other metrics aside from accuracy such as recall and precision when evaluating the machine learning model.</p>

+Both recall and precision will be relevant to Grab as it will help in capacity planning.
+These metrics will also be relevant to the users so they can better anticipate and plan their day ahead.

 <img src = "\assets\images\project\grab-calmap.png" height = "200">